How Japan managed to avoid the costly price of earthquakes

 Author | Jaime Ramos

-As with the Anatolian Peninsula, the 3,000+ Japanese islands are located in a region with explosive geological and seismic activity.
-In Japan’s case, it is located within an even more vast area known as the Pacific Ring or Girdle of Fire and which affects its entire Oceanic perimeter, from the coasts of America to Asia, Oceania and Polynesia.
+The over 3,000 Japanese islands are located in a region with intense geological and seismic activity, a situation similar to that of the Anatolian Peninsula.
+This is key to understanding why there are so many earthquakes in Japan.
+The country is located within an even more vast area known as the Pacific Ring or Girdle of Fire and which affects its entire Oceanic perimeter, from the coasts of America to Asia, Oceania and Polynesia.

 This name applies to the plate subduction phenomenon, i.e. one plate submerging under another.
 This collision between plates is the main cause of earthquakes.
 In Japan there are over 5,000 earthquakes each year, of which “only” one fifth are noticeable and “not too many” are catastrophic.